 - Medically eligible for nursing home care AND

-This program assists seniors and adults with disabilities return to the community from nursing facilities.
+The Transition Navigator assists seniors and adults with disabilities to return to the community from nursing facilities.
 If you are facing a barrier to return home, need help finding housing or other assistance in the home, contact our nearest office for more information.
 We may be able to help you return home with the supports and services you need.
 Click here for a list of offices.

 Adult Day Centers

 Adult Day Centers are designed to provide care and companionship for older adults who need assistance or supervision during the day.
 Programs offer relief to family members and caregivers, allowing them to go to work, handle personal business, or just relax while knowing their relative is well cared for and safe.
 Click here for a list of day centers in the Region 9 AAA service area: Click on the Center below for a brochure.